yain3333/TinySE-submit/README.md

 # Team

 * 2016006580 Han Yejin
+(In my computer, maven has a problem when I run a test of my code.
+I spent more than 2 days to solve this problem but I can't, so I just submit that the unit test part is not done yet.
+Also, because of that I submitted my stage 1 assignment too late.
+I feel really sorry.)

 # How to submit your project output for each stage
 1. Open <code>pom.xml</code> and change the artifect ID from <code>2016000000</code> to your student ID.